loot/loot.github.io/LOOT-FAQs.md

 ##### A game is installed, but LOOT cannot detect it.
 How do I fix this?

 Steam likes to remove the game's Registry entry when the game is updated or its cache is verified.
 Run the game's launcher to add the Registry entry back again.
 LOOT will then be able to detect the game.

+Another cause may be that the game is installed in a location where you does not have read permissions, in which case LOOT cannot read your plugins, and so treats the game as undetected.
+Try checking the game path's permissions, and ensuring you have read access.

 ##### When LOOT updates the load order, it removes line breaks from `plugins.txt` and `loadorder.txt`.
 Won't this break something?